SubC4i/Object-Trigger-Agenda/README.md

 A simple, minimal, and easy to maintain design pattern for developing an Apex trigger handler.

-Features:
+//Features
 - Object Trigger
-  .Single line Apex trigger (No business logic) .Connects to Object Trigger Agenda and passes all necessary trigger information
+- Single line Apex trigger (No business logic)
+- Connects to Object Trigger Agenda and passes all necessary trigger information

-- Object Trigger Agenda
+//Object Trigger Agenda
-  .Central agenda for processes run via object trigger .Easy for other developers to read and add/remove processes .Simple to control order of execution and re-order processes .Prevent recursion with separate control over before and after triggers
+- Central agenda for processes run via object trigger
+- Easy for other developers to read and add/remove processes
+- Simple to control order of execution and re-order processes
+- Prevent recursion with separate control over before and after triggers

-- Object Shared Resources
+//Object Shared Resources
-  .Prep all resources needed for object classes .Central class methods to eliminate duplicating actions (e.g. SOQL queries) that impact governor limits
+- Prep all resources needed for object classes
+- Central class methods to eliminate duplicating actions (e.g. SOQL queries) that impact governor limits